 USAG Alaska Fort Wainwright DPW Environmental personnel, with assistance from USAG Alaska Fort Wainwright 516th Signal Brigade, manage the GIS application server.
-The server supports GIS users from USAG Alaska Fort Wainwright and Fort Greely DPW, and USARAK TSA-AK Range Control at Fort Wainwright, Donnelly Training Area, and Joint Base Elmendorf Richardson (JBER).
+The server supports GIS users from USAG Alaska Fort Wainwright and Fort Greely DPW, and the 11th Airborne Division/USARAK Range Control at Fort Wainwright, Donnelly Training Area, and Joint Base Elmendorf Richardson (JBER).

-Each of the three primary GIS users (DPW Environmental, DPW Real Property, USARAK TSA AK) are responsible to be data stewards for their data layers.
+Each of the three primary GIS users (DPW Environmental, DPW Real Property, 11th Airborne Division/USSARAK TSA-AK) are responsible to be data stewards for their data layers.
 DPW Environmental is responsible for natural resource data layers, such as soils, water, vegetation, forestry, and wildlife resources.
-DPW Real Property is responsible for real property data layers such as boundaries and infrastructure, while USARAK TSA AK maintains data layers for range and training activities.
+DPW Real Property is responsible for real property data layers such as boundaries and infrastructure, while the 11th Airborne Division/USARAK TSA-AK maintains data layers for range and training activities.

-The following describe the GIS Natural Resources 2021 completed tasks relevant to BLM and Sikes Act partners.
+The following describe the GIS Natural Resources 2022 completed tasks relevant to BLM and Sikes Act partners.
 The tasks are displayed as maps or graphics with a brief description.
 For more information, or higher resolution map or graphic, for each completed, ongoing, or future tasks, please contact the USAG Alaska Natural Resource office.
 For a detailed explanation and history of each program, please refer to the USAG Alaska INRMP.